Hong Kong: Geography

 Hong Kong is on China's southern coast, 60 km east of Macau, on the east side of the mouth of the Pearl River estuary.
 It is surrounded by the South China Sea on all sides except the north, which neighbours the Guangdong city of Shenzhen along the Sham Chun River.
-The territory's 1110.18 km2 area (2754.97 km2 if the maritime area is included) consists of Hong Kong Island, the Kowloon Peninsula, the New Territories, Lantau Island, and over 200 other islands.
+The territory's 1110.18 km2 area (2,754.97 km2 if the maritime area is included) consists of Hong Kong Island, the Kowloon Peninsula, the New Territories, Lantau Island, and over 200 other islands.
 Of the total area, 1073 km2 is land and 35 km2 is water.
 The territory's highest point is Tai Mo Shan, 957 m above sea level.
 Urban development is concentrated on the Kowloon Peninsula, Hong Kong Island, and in new towns throughout the New Territories.
 Much of this is built on reclaimed land; 70 km2 (6% of the total land or about 25% of developed space in the territory) is reclaimed from the sea.

 Undeveloped terrain is hilly to mountainous, with very little flat land, and consists mostly of grassland, woodland, shrubland, or farmland.
 About 40% of the remaining land area is country parks and nature reserves.
 The territory has a diverse ecosystem; over 3,000 species of vascular plants occur in the region (300 of which are native to Hong Kong), and thousands of insect, avian, and marine species.

 Climate

-Hong Kong has a humid subtropical climate (Köppen Cwa), characteristic of southern China, despite being located south of the Tropic of Cancer.
+Hong Kong has a humid subtropical climate (Köppen Cwa), characteristic of southern China, despite being located south of the Tropic of Cancer, although closely bordering on a tropical climate.
 Summers are long, hot and humid, with occasional showers and thunderstorms and warm air from the southwest.
+The humid nature of Hong Kong exacerbates the warmth of summer.
 Typhoons occur most often then, sometimes resulting in floods or landslides.
+Also rarely occurring are waterspouts and tornadoes, which occurred at Hong Kong International Airport on 26 September 2020 and at Victoria Harbour on 28 September 2024.
 Winters are short, mild and usually sunny at the beginning, becoming cloudy towards February.
 Frequent cold fronts bring strong, cooling winds from the north and occasionally result in chilly weather.
 Autumn is the sunniest season, whilst spring is generally cloudy.
-When there is snowfall, which is extremely rare, it is usually at high elevations.
+Snowfall has been extremely rare in Hong Kong; the last reported instance was on Tai Mo Shan in 1975.
 Hong Kong averages 1,709 hours of sunshine per year.
-Historic temperature extremes at the Hong Kong Observatory are 36.6 °C on 22 August 2017 and 0.0 °C on 18 January 1893.
+Historic temperature extremes at the Hong Kong Observatory are 36.6 °C on 22 August 2017 and 0.0 °C on 18 January 1893, record highest daily minimum temperature there was 30.1 °C on 18 August 1990 and the lowest daily maximum temperature there was 3.2 °C on 16 January 1893.
 The highest and lowest recorded temperatures in all of Hong Kong are 39.0 °C at Wetland Park on 22 August 2017, and −6.0 °C at Tai Mo Shan on 24 January 2016.
-However, due to the humid nature of Hong Kong, the numbers don't reflect the actual feelings of being outside in the X degree weather that is actually reported.
-35C in Hong Kong feels way hotter than 35C in someplace dry like the United States.